 Bruce has published in a wide range of peer-reviewed and professional periodicals, including Performance Research, TDR, Theatre Journal, Theatre Topics, Theatre Research in Canada, and Canadian Theatre Review.
 He is a former general editor of Theatre Research in Canada and has several times been issue co-editor of Canadian Theatre Review (“Theatrical Devising,” “Memory,” “Dance and Movement Dramaturgy”).
 He has contributed articles to numerous international essay collections and is the author or editor/contributor of seven books, including Performance as Research: Methodology, Knowledge, Impact (2017), At the Intersection Between Art and Research (2010), and Collective Creation, Collaboration and Devising (2008).

-Bruce’s research and creative practice increasingly extend beyond national borders through collaborations with leading scholars and practitioners, particularly in the area of immersive and participatory performance practices, aesthetics, and ethics.
+Bruce’s research and creative practice increasingly extend beyond Canada’s borders through collaborations with leading international scholars and practitioners, particularly in the area of immersive and participatory performance practices, aesthetics, and ethics.
 He is a co-convenor of the Performance as Research Working Group of the International Federation for Theatre Research (IFTR/FIRT) and the Artistic Research Working Group of Performance Studies international (PSi).
 He is also on the Board of PSi as that organization’s first Artist Relations Officer, as well as a founding member of the Artistic Research Study Circle of the Nordic Summer University (NSU).
 He is also the founder and co-convenor of the “Articulating Artistic Research” Seminar at the Canadian Association for Theatre Research, which he began in 2012.
 Bruce has also been a member of the Playwrights Guild of Canada for over 20 years.